Your super is there to support you in your retirement. But in some special circumstances, you can access it sooner.

 You can generally access your super if you reach your preservation age and retire, or turn 65.
 You can withdraw a lump sum or take it as a regular income.
 If you want to keep working but reduce your hours, you can also use your super to supplement your salary while you transition to retirement.

-Use the Withdrawal form (PDF, 175KB) to make a full or partial lump sum withdrawal.
+Use the Super withdrawal form (PDF, 175KB) to make a full or partial lump sum withdrawal.

 Find your preservation age